Inflation in Romania

 Romania - Harmonized Inflation

-FocusEconomics Consensus Forecast panelists see inflation averaging 3.2% in 2019, which is unchanged from last month’s forecast.
-For 2020, panelists see inflation averaging 3.0%.
+FocusEconomics Consensus Forecast panelists see inflation averaging 4.5% in 2022, which is up 0.8 percentage points from last month’s forecast.
+For 2023, panelists see inflation averaging 3.3%.

 Romania - Harmonized Inflation Data